DevanshSK/Javascript_shooter_game/notes.md

 -> Update alpha to devrease in update funcntion.
 -> Amount of particles depend on enemy radius
 -> Add power and friction to the velocity of the particle.

+# Adding score on HTML
+-> Keep tect on HTML.
+-> Position fixed so it does not create any problems.